 Faculty and Staff

-UTSA faculty and staff who have been exposed to someone with monkeypox or who are experiencing symptoms should contact their personal health care provider.
+UTSA faculty and staff who have been exposed to someone with mpox or who are experiencing symptoms should contact their personal health care provider.

 - Follow guidance from your health care provider.